selectel/terraform-provider-selectel/website/docs/r/vpc_license_v2.html.markdown

 * `subnet_id` - Represents id of the associated network in the Networking service.

+* `port_id` - Represents id of the associated port in the Networking service.

 ## Import

 Licenses can be imported using the `id`, e.g.